chappy-fatty/FattyChappy-s-repository/README.md

 upload_process.php -> uploading process - verify and upload an image submitted by img_upload.html then call functions in addDB.php and img_resize.php

+imgupload.js -> show confirm dialog or uploading image

+imgmanager2.js -> lightbox function, delete from database and relevant image, control lazy-load

+language.js -> rewrite the website data when language option drop down menu is changed

+tooltip.js -> popping an image to show the purpose of the item (for thumbnails' object-position property)